ibm-cloud-docs/account/sessions-settings.md

 For more information, see the [Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/iam_account_settings#allowed_ip_addresses).

-You can also use the [terraform-ibm-iam-account-settings](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings) module to manage {{site.data.keyword.cloud_notm}} account settings as code.
-For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+You can also use the [IAM Account Settings module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings) to manage {{site.data.keyword.cloud_notm}} account settings as code.
+For more information about Terraform IBM Modules, see [About Terraform IBM Modules](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
 {: tip}

 ### Setting session duration for trusted profiles